b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

-*In general, the more `if ... elseif ... else` comparisons you got to do the better off you are when you use dictionaries (especially that they could be written by someone else, you just use them).*
+*In general, the more `if ... elseif ... else` comparisons you got to do the better off you are when you use dictionaries (especially that they could be written by someone else, you just use them).
+Still, in the rest of the book we will probably use dictionaries for data storage and a quick lookup.*

 OK, enough of that.
 If you want to know more about conditional evaluation check [this part of Julia's